AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Forbidden Seed | Boundless Logos
+Early | Forget-Me-Not | Tsukimi Himiko
-Mid | Pseudo Miracle / Forget-Me-Not / Rainbow of Absence | Boundless Logos
-Late | Stained Sakura | Boundless Logos
+Mid | Forbidden Seed / Pseudo Miracle / Rainbow of Absence | Boundless Logos Late | Stained Sakura or Key to the Deep | Boundless Logos

+!!! note
+    Tsukimi Himiko is swapped out for Boundless Logos at F5 Shop.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | VC | SS
+Early | VC / BR | SS
-Mid | VC | SS
+Mid | VC / BR | SS
-Late | VC | SS
+Late | VC / BR | SS

 !!! note
-    BR can also be used in place of VC swapping her out later in F5/F6 Shop.
-However, do note that BR start is solely intended for Kalpas start, otherwise DO NOT bother, as VC has remained consistently and surprisingly strong as a support.
+    When you reach F5 or F6 shop, you'll want to be looking for Kalpas TDM and Phys/Elem DMG boost or Max HP signets and switch VC for BR, additionally abusing the swap out spam trick for lowering your health to below 100 to abuse the most out of Kalpas buffs at this point easily, without having to get Kalpas2 beforehand.
+BR will stay for the remainder of the run.

 ####<p align="center">Elysia - Signet of ■■</p>